Air New Zealand Rebrands Airpoints To Koru & Adds New Status Tier

 Construction begins in early 2026, with the current lounge remaining open at a reduced capacity until the first new space is opened.
 Then the current Koru Lounge will be closed and redeveloped, with a reopening expected by the end of 2027.

-Air New Zealand says that these announced changes are just the beginning of Koru’s transformation.
+Air New Zealand says that these changes are just the beginning of Koru’s transformation.
+Ongoing improvements, including new partners, more ways to earn and use Airpoints, and expanded travel experiences, are set to launch soon.

 Related posts